cyril-vassallo/next-actiion/README.md

-# NextJs continus deployment exemple on OVH VPSs
+# NextJs continus deployment exemple on OVH VPS.

-The concerned script is located in .github/workflows/main.yml
+The concerned script is located in **.github/workflows/main.ym**

 What is doing this script?